 Deaf and Hard of Hearing

 Radford University offers the only program in the state of Virginia that leads to licensure in Deaf and Hard of Hearing, PreK-12.
 This program, available at both the undergraduate and graduate levels, will prepare individuals to serve children and youth who are deaf or hard of hearing in all educational settings.
-Students who are deaf or hard of hearing have a variety of learning styles, skill levels and auditory abilities.
-In RU’s program teacher candidates are exposed to all the communication and instructional methods used with students who are deaf or hard of hearing.
-Methods and philosophies taught at RU include oral/aural, auditory/verbal, cued speech, total communication, and bilingual/bicultural incorporating American Sign Language.
+Students who are deaf or hard of hearing have a variety of learning approaches, skill levels, and auditory abilities.
+Teacher candidates in the program are exposed to all the communication and instructional methods used with students who are deaf or hard of hearing.
+Methods and philosophies taught include oral/aural, auditory/verbal, cued speech, total communication, and bilingual/bicultural incorporating American Sign Language

 Program Options